MarkEddy001/simple_shell-practice/README.md

 # 0x16.
 C- simple_shell Project

-🚀 Welcome to our Simple Shell GitHub repository, where innovation meets simplicity!
+🚀 Welcome to our simple_shell GitHub repository, where innovation meets simplicity!
 In the world of computing, the command-line interface is the bedrock of efficiency, and our team has embarked on an exciting journey to redefine how you interact with your computer.

 ## Table of Contents
 - [Description](#description)